skefi/spatialews_biocom/figures/README.md

 # README

-This folder contains all your figures
+This folder contains the figures generated.
+The scripts to generate the figures are in the folder 'analyses'.